Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes: Introduction

 One of the features of the classical voter model is that it assumes all nodes start off with a colour/opinion.
 In some scenarios, we may want to model a process in which, at the start, some nodes do not have an opinion at all, which may be different from being `undecided' after been given a set of option, as they have not been in contact with any of the opinions in this process.
 One can think of examples related to election scenarios in which voters do not yet know the candidates and may be therefore influenced by the first contact with a candidate.
 Or in a process on a blockchain, in which new blocks are mined and the information of new mined blocks traverse the network, possibly competing with other new blocks mined at a similar time.

 In this paper, we introduce and study a variant of the voter model in which nodes can have an extra state, which we call `agnostic' (represented by the colour, say, white).
 We call it \textit{voter model with agnostic nodes}.
 Agnostic nodes become gnostic if they choose a gnostic neighbour to copy its colour.
 Once gnostic, they can never become agnostic again, i.e., if a gnostic node chooses an agnostic one, the gnostic node keeps its current colour and nothing happens.
 For a precise definition of the problem, see Section~\ref{subsec:agnostic}.
+For an online interactive visualisation of the process, see \url{https://connections.computer/demo.html}.
 The main challenge posed when studying this variant is that there is an asymmetry between states, in that agnostic states can become gnostic but not vice versa.
 We provide an efficient Monte Carlo algorithm for estimating the probability of consensus in this voter model with agnostic states for any graph and any initial configuration.
+Specifically, we show that this Monte Carlo algorithm provides a fully polynomial-time randomized approximation scheme for the problem of computing the probability of consensus in the voter model with agnostic states, under very mild assumptions of the transition probabilities.
 Furthermore, we provide time-bounds for consensus to be achieved.
+Lastly, we present a polynomial time algorithm for the case where the initial number of agnostic nodes is at most logarithmic in the number of nodes in the graph.

 The variant we study can also be seen as a generalisation of the rumour spreading model~\cite{feige1990randomized, fountoulakis2010reliable, acan2015push, panagiotou2017asynchronous}.
 In it, there are nodes that are `informed' and nodes that are `uninformed' and the process studies the time bounds until all nodes become informed.
 Like in our variant, an 'informed' node cannot become 'uninformed'.
 Our voter model with agnostic nodes is analogous to two or more rumours that compete not only to gather more agnostic nodes but also to flip the opinion of other gnostic nodes.
 Alternatively, one can also see the voter model with agnostic nodes as a combination of two models happening simultaneously: the classical voter model with a rumour spreading process.